guptakaran11/grasskode-website/content/post/travel/no-mames/american-raphsody.md

 </div>

-## Big Sur & San Diego
+## Highway 1 to San Diego

 The real reason why we were on the West Coast was because of Devashish.
 We had planned to meet him in SF and then accompany him on his drive to Seattle.
-He, as usual, messed up with our plans :expressionless: We were now going to drive south to San Diego with him and Lavanya.
+He, as usual, messed up with our plans :expressionless: We were now going to drive south on Highway 1 to San Diego with him and Lavanya.
 But since our agenda was to spend time with Deva and to check out the American landscape, it made little difference to us whether we were headed north or south.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49213940036_4ac8cb80ca_c.jpg" data-toggle="lightbox">
     <img class="lazy" data-src="https://live.staticflickr.com/65535/49213940036_4ac8cb80ca.jpg">
   </a>
-  <em>Deva gets what he deserves :angry:</em>
+  <em>Deva gets what he deserves :feelsgood:</em>
 </div>

 We arranged for some camping gear and gathered supplies for a night of camping (we were tasked with the wine (because we had been to Napa :joy:)).
 One the appointed morning, we bade Nishant and Aditi farewell, thanked them for hosting us and dumped our bags in Deva and Lavanya's (D&L) new car.
 We headed south and the road got scenic as soon as we exited the city.